 Schools and students mean computers and printer cartridges—often at home as well as at school—and that means power consumption and e-waste.
 Before you buy another computer, think about whether you really need it, how you'll use it, whether it can be recycled or re-used, and if not, how you'll dispose of it.

 When choosing a computer, consider what's appropriate for you.
 If you use a computer mainly for emailing, internet browsing and note taking, you'll need a less powerful one—which uses less energy.
 Try to avoid being caught in the cycle of upgrading to the newest, latest and greatest.
-Technology is moving so fast you'd almost need a new computer every day.
 Consider second-hand options—there are plenty of places you can source pre-owned or refurbished computers, laptops and tablets, or ask around for someone who's upgrading or has one spare.
 If you do need a new computer, buy something with sufficient memory that meets your requirements and will allow for software upgrades (requiring greater memory) in the future.
 If you don't use lots of applications and software with large capacity, consider a laptop or tablet as these usually use a lot less power than a desktop system.

 Computers may only be small, but they can churn through power.
 There are a number of simple ways to reduce power use.

 - When you leave your computer for a short while, turn off the screen to reduce power consumption—contrary to popular belief a screen-saver does not save power.

 - Look for and use an automatic power down.
 This feature puts computers into a 'sleep mode' (or standby) or turns them off after a period of inactivity.
 Nearly all computers and monitors have this feature—you may have to turn it on yourself to activate it.

 - Turn your computer off at the wall when not in use for a long time, especially overnight.
 Even when on 'standby' computers and other appliances continue to draw power.
 Standby power can account for more than 10% of household electricity use.